angular/angular/aio/content/guide/glossary.md

 ## eager loading

-NgModules or components that are loaded on launch are called eager-loaded, to distinguish them from those that are loaded at run time (lazy-loaded).
+NgModules or components that are loaded on launch are called eager-loaded, to distinguish them from those that are loaded at runtime (lazy-loaded).
 See [lazy loading](guide/glossary#lazy-load).